For more information call

 • Gloves (like thick household cleaning gloves)

-This equipment includes a mask, gloves, and goggles to prevent contact with mould spores or cleaning products.
-To prevent the spread of mould spores, keep doors shut during the clean-up, but ensure windows are open during and after the process.
+This equipment helps prevent contact with mould spores or cleaning products.
+Keep doors shut during clean-up to prevent mould spore spread, but ensure windows are open during and after the process.
 All protective gear and clothing should be washed or disposed of safely after use.
 Materials removed during the clean-up, as well as the cloth or sponge used, should be bagged and disposed of properly.
-Always follow product guidance to protect both the workers and the tenants living in the home.
+Always follow product guidance to protect workers and tenants in the home.

 Mould cleaning – removal and protection

-NOTICE: Mould and mildew products should be used in preference to bleach, for health and safety reasons.
+NOTICE: Mould and mildew products should be used in preference to bleach alone.

-When people try to clean a mould problem, they often reach for simple bleach-based solutions.
+People who clean a mould problem often reach for simple bleach-based solutions.

 The Dryzone Mould Removal & Prevention Kit is a two-part system.